fakufaku/fakufaku.github.io/_includes/about.md

 of arsenic.
 When I work on a problem, I want to take it from the idea all the way to the implementation into a [physical prototype](/microphone_arrays).

-Currently, I live in [Tokyo](http://www.comp.sd.tmu.ac.jp/onolab/onono-e.html) and work on the theory and applications of large scale ad hoc arrays of acoustic sensors.
-I use small [sound-to-light conversion sensors](/otohikari) and film them with a camera.
+Currently, I live in [Tokyo](http://www.comp.sd.tmu.ac.jp/onolab/onono-e.html) and work on multichannel speech enhancement and blind source separation at [LINE Corporation](http://www.linecorp.com).

 I am the main contributor to [Pyroomacoustics](https://github.com/LCAV/pyroomacoustics), a Python package for room simulation and audio array processing.
 The